saishankarn/cs394r_course_project/README.md

 python scripts/frameworks/SAC/main.py --train --noise_required --log_dir <path to the log directory> --env_id 2
 ```

-# Experiments with Actor Critic framework
+# Ablation studies for Soft Actor Critic framework
-For Actor Critic, we mainly experimented with 2D state features with no noise.
-The run the corresponding training script,
+To run our Actor Critic implementation and the ablation experiments on Soft Actor Critic, run
 ```
 python scripts/frameworks/AC/main.py
 ```

-# Ablation studies for Soft Actor Critic framework
+This runs all the ablation experiments in series.